| | |

 It’s too bad that I hate obvious answers.

-I didn’t have to look far to find things to do in Banff in winter that didn’t include downhill skiing – and all of these things were activities were things I had never done before which made them all the more exciting to me.
+I didn’t have to look far to find a plethora of winter activities that didn’t include downhill skiing – and all of these things were activities I had never done before, which made them all the more exciting to me.
 I adore ‘firsts’; they feed the voracious new experience monster inside of me.

 Whenever a thing is done for the 1st time, it releases a little demon. –Dickinson